Pemberton Park 10 Nov 2025

 Click here for more information about the city's plan and how it may affect Gonzales.

 Click on this map to open a zoomed-in view.
 Note that Gonzales Park is incorrectly shown as including the entire beach, which is in fact the federally controlled intertidal zone and is not part of the city park.
+Allowing sheltering on the beach would put people at risk because the entire beach is inundated during some high tides.

 See our Gonzales Business Directory by clicking here!
 Updated to the end of February, 2025.